legumeinfo/pandagma/README.md

     pangenes and gene families.
 * `pandagma pupdate` - to compare and generate a mapping between two pangene sets.
 * `pandagma fsup` - to "supplement" or add species/annotations into gene families calculated previously.
-    The selected new annotation sets are compared against HMMs calculated as part of a prior full run of pandagma-fam.sh.
+    The selected new annotation sets are compared against results of a prior full run of pandagma-fam.sh, using one of two methods: align_sample to compare new proteomes against a sample of protein sequences from multifasta files, OR hmmsearch, to compare against a hmmpress-ed hmm database of compressed-and-indexed HMMs.
+    Of the two methods, hmmsearch is generally more accurate than hmm_sample (aligns more sequences), but takes longer.

 Additionally, a large number of utilities are available in the bin directory.
 In general, each of these has full usage information, accessible with `program_name -h`